 But ‘thing’ has a charged philosophical history.

-That a thing bears many qualities has been said by Plato and above all by Aristotle.
+That a thing bears many qualities has been said by both Plato and Aristotle.
 Later on, it is expressed in other words and concepts, however the meaning is generally the same even when the philosophical positions are different.

 In Phenomenology of Spirit, G.W.F.
 Hegel rejects the Kantian division between thing and appearance.
-For Hegel, a thing is the result of a certain conception of objectivity or a certain conceptual scheme; the thing is what appears as a thing given our methodological approach, or, put differently: it is the scientific phenomenon inside of our scientific paradigm.
-The thing is consequently already conditioned by our understanding and is not an abstracted thing-in-itself.
+For Hegel, a thing is the result of a certain conceptual scheme—the thing is what appears as a thing given our methodological approach, or put differently: it is the scientific phenomenon inside of our scientific paradigm.
+Consequently, the thing is already conditioned by our understanding and is not an abstracted thing-in-itself.
 For Hegel, human representations are not ultimately determined, but rather are continually molded and reshaped in something that resembles a historical process.
-Hegel shows that even seemingly obvious and solid things change constantly and are relative to us.
+Hegel demonstrates that even seemingly obvious and solid things change constantly and are relative to us.

-A different way of rejecting the thing-in-itself and claiming direct access to truth is found in the phenomenology of Edmund Husserl.
+A different way of rejecting the thing-in-itself is found in the phenomenology of Edmund Husserl.
 For Husserl, the reality of a thing is to appear as a phenomenon for human consciousness—any existence of things outside of consciousness is secondary.
-In Husserl’s view, we must not only start with what is present to consciousness, but also finish there since even if some things remain hidden from our perception, it is senseless to claim anything might exist that would in principle be inaccessible to consciousness.
-The project of phenomenology is an attempt to grasp the thing in its unity, by means of reduction.
-Husserl’s contributions to philosophy demonstrate the ongoing tension between a thing and its qualities—what we encounter in perception is neither the thing nor its raw qualities; perception is always already an interpretation.
+Phenomenology opposes all forms of naturalism; any explanatory theory about things must give way to a simple treatment of things as they show themselves.
+In order to overcome scientific naturalism, Husserl restricts things to their surface effects.
+The project of phenomenology is an attempt to grasp the thing, by means of reduction.
+Husserl’s contributions to philosophy reveal the ongoing tension between a thing and its qualities—what we encounter in perception is neither the thing nor its raw qualities; perception is always already an interpretation.

 Maurice Merleau-Ponty brings up how the perceiving subject comes to distinguish itself from the outside world, attempting to explain why we don’t think of ourselves as things.